-The acoustic localization component consists of arrays of commercially available omni-directional surface-floating hydrophones, whose absolute position can be measured via a combination of GPS, compass, inclinometers and inertial sensors.
+The acoustic localization component consists of arrays of commercially available omni-directional hydrophones attached under a surface-floating buoy, whose absolute position can be measured via a combination of GPS, compass, inclinometers and inertial sensors.
 The underwater sensor unit is equipped with a transducer generating impulsive sound in the audio frequency range.
 Localization is carried out in two steps, (a) direction of arrival estimation at each array, and (b) estimation of the intersection of the direction lines.
 Time-delay estimation at each array allows the estimation of direction of arrival at that array [4].
 The minimum number of microphones required is three, leading to a system of three linear and one quadratic equation in the coordinates of the direction vector.
 With more than three microphones, a least mean squares approach is used.

-IV.
+II.
 SOFTWARE TASKS